-At first glance, this goes against the principle of "information surplus" (Schenkman and Nilsson, 2010); however, this effect is likely related to masking of the current reverberation by the subsequent click,.
-Using short clicks or pulses with intermittent periods of silence, adjusted to target range, is also common in echolocating bats and toothed whales, allowing them to produce loud calls that effectively excite space and still analyze the comparatively faint echoes (Thomas et al., 2004).
-Humans trained to echolocate appear to optimize their vocalizations in a similar way.

-Active versus passive echolocation

-After characterizing performance psychophysically, we were interested in the brain activity during echolocation.
-Most of what we know about the neural basis of human echolocation is based on passive listening.
-Therefore, we first compared brain activation patterns between active-acoustic conditions, where subjects produced clicks in the scanner to passive-acoustic conditions where subjects only listened to clicks and their echoes.
-Data were collected with intermittent passive- and active-acoustic trials.
-Participants were asked to rate, on a scale from 1 to 10, the size of the virtual room, represented as one of four BRIR compression factors.
+418 "information surplus" (Schenkman and Nilsson, 2010), however, this effect is likely related to 419 masking of the current reverberation by the subsequent click,.
+Using short clicks or pulses 420 with intermittent periods of silence, adjusted to target range, is also common in echolocating bats and toothed whales, allowing them to produce loud calls that effectively excite space and 421 422 still analyze the comparatively faint echoes (Thomas et al., 2004).
+Humans trained to 423 echolocate appear to optimize their vocalizations in a similar way.
+424 Active vs. passive echolocation 425 After characterizing performance psychophysically, we were interested in the brain activity 426 during echolocation.
+Most of what we know about the neural basis of human echolocation is 427 based on passive listening.
+Therefore, we first compared brain activation patterns between 428 active-acoustic conditions, where subjects produced clicks in the scanner to passive-acoustic 429 conditions where subjects only listened to clicks and their echoes.
+Data were collected with 430 intermittent passive- and active-acoustic trials.
+Participants were asked to rate, on a scale from 431 one to ten, the size of the virtual room, represented as one of four BRIR compression factors.
+432 Behavioral performance 433 Both in the active and the passive-acoustic condition, subjects reliably rated the larger compression factors to correspond to a larger perceived room size (rm-ANOVA, 434 $F{(4.36)}$ =102.24, p=7.44 x 10-15, Fig 4A).
+Although there was no main effect of echolocation 435 type (active or passive) ($F{(1.9)}$ =0.015, p=0.91) there was a significant interaction between 436 room size and echolocation type ($F{(4.36)}=19.93$, p=5.11x10-7).
+The ratings differed 437 438 significantly across all active-acoustically presented compression factors but not across all 439 passive-acoustically presented compression factors (Scheffé-Test), and for the largest room, 440 the active rating was significantly higher than the passive rating.
+441 Subjects' vocalizations during the active-acoustic condition were also analyzed.
+Subjects 442 produced between 9 and 10 clicks within each 5 s observation interval.
+The loudness and the number of clicks per observation interval did not differ significantly across the different p=0.15 respectively), confirming that subjects followed the instructions and did not attempt to change their motor strategy to aid in determining the room size.

-Behavioral performance

-Both in the active and the passive-acoustic condition, subjects reliably rated the larger compression factors to correspond to a larger perceived room size (repeated-measures ANOVA, $F{(4,36)} = 102.24$, $p = 7.44 \times 10^{-15}$; Fig. 4A).
-Although there was no main effect of echolocation type (active or passive) ($F{(1,9)} = 0.015$, p = 0.015, p =

-Figure 3.
-Examples of the subjects' vocalizations produced to solve the echo-acoustic task.
-Top, Exemplary spectrograms (Row 1) and oscillograms (Row 2) are shown for three typical participants.
-Bottom, A detailed correlation analysis between the individual psychophysical performances and specific call parameters.
-Each star corresponds to one subject.
-Top right, Correlation coefficients (Spearman's ρ).
-The analysis shows that, overall, JNDs improve with increasing call level and decrease with increasing number of calls per trial.

-0.91), there was a significant interaction between room size and echolocation type ($F{(4,36)} = 19.93$, $p = 5.11 \times 10^{-7}$).
-The ratings differed significantly across all active-acoustically presented compression factors but not across all passive-acoustically presented compression factors (Scheffé Test), and for the largest room, the active rating was significantly higher than the passive rating.

-Subjects' vocalizations during the active-acoustic condition were also analyzed.
-Subjects produced between 9 and 10 clicks within each 5 s observation interval.
-The loudness and the number of clicks per observation interval did not differ significantly across the different compression factors or the null condition (ANOVA, $F{(4,36)} = 0.41$, p = 0.74, and $F{(4,36)} = 1.92$, p = 0.15, respectively), confirming that subjects followed the instructions and did not attempt to change their motor strategy to aid in determining the room size.
+444 compression factors or the null condition (ANOVA, $F{(4,36)}$ =0.41, p=0.74, and $F{(4,36)}$ =1.92,

-Brain activity during active versus passive sensing
+Brain activity during active vs. passive sensing